The Corporate Governance Review: Netherlands

-The first exception is the use of 'loyalty shares', to which extra voting rights or extra dividends are attached as a reward for long-term shareholders.43 A second exception to the principle of equality of voting rights is the issuance of protective preference shares: listed companies may protect themselves against hostile takeovers or shareholder activism by issuing preference shares to an independent foundation set up in advance for this purpose (see Section V.v).
+The first exception is the use of loyalty shares, to which extra voting rights or extra dividends are attached as a reward for long-term shareholders.31 A second exception to the principle of equality of voting rights is the issuance of protective preference shares: listed companies may protect themselves against hostile takeovers or shareholder activism by issuing preference shares to an independent foundation set up in advance for this purpose (see Section V.v).
 A third exception to the principle of equality of voting rights is financial preference shares, which are used as a financing instrument.
 In respect of these shares, too, there is a disproportionate relationship between the voting rights acquired and the capital invested.
-With respect to the issuance of financing preference shares, the Corporate Governance Code provides that the voting rights attached to such shares must be based on the fair value of the capital contribution.44 This represents an attempt to return to the one-share, one-vote principle.
+With respect to the issuance of financing preference shares, the Corporate Governance Code provides that the voting rights attached to such shares must be based on the fair value of the capital contribution.32 This represents an attempt to return to the one share, one vote principle.

-iii Shareholders' duties and responsibilities
+iii Shareholder duties and responsibilities

 In this regard, the Corporate Governance Code seeks to increase the transparency of voting behaviour.
 Institutional investors must publish their voting policy on their website and report annually on how that policy has been executed in the preceding year.
-They must also report quarterly to the general meeting of shareholders on how they have exercised their voting rights.45 Furthermore, Eumedion adopted a set of 'Best Practices for Engaged Share-ownership' in June 2011, which, inter alia, call on institutional investors to inform clients of conflicts of interest if, in relation to a particular matter, the investors have divergent roles that could affect their voting behaviour.
+They must also report quarterly to the general meeting of shareholders on how they have exercised their voting rights.33 Furthermore, Eumedion34 adopted a set of Best Practices for Engaged Share Ownership in June 2011, which, inter alia, call on institutional investors to inform clients of conflicts of interest if, in relation to a particular matter, the investors have divergent roles that could affect their voting behaviour.

 iv Shareholder activism

-In practice, the shareholder rights described in Section V.i have also been actively exercised by hedge funds, most notably the right to have an item placed on the agenda of a general meeting.47 Although the aim of the new rights was to increase shareholder participation and strengthen the monitoring of management boards, the actions of hedge funds have also revealed a dark side to participation.
+In practice, the shareholder rights described in Section V.i have also been actively exercised by hedge funds, most notably the right to have an item placed on the agenda of a general meeting.36 Although the aim of the new rights was to increase shareholder participation and strengthen the monitoring of management boards, the actions of hedge funds have also revealed a dark side to participation.
 In particular, the focus on short-term profits has had adverse effects in some cases.

 The issues of empty voting or securities lending, both of which have appeared to be important instruments for activists, have not been directly provided for in the Act.
 Hedge funds can use these devices to influence decision-making in the general meeting of shareholders, without bearing any economic risk.
-Furthermore, shareholders of listed companies are not only obliged to disclose their long positions in excess of a certain threshold, but also their gross short positions (see Section III.i) and should, when exercising the right to place an item on the agenda disclose their full economic interests (both long and short).
+Furthermore, shareholders of listed companies are not only obliged to disclose their long positions in excess of a certain threshold, but also their gross short positions (see Section III) and should, when exercising the right to place an item on the agenda, disclose their full economic interests (both long and short).
 As a result, the shareholder's true motives for placing an item on the agenda should be revealed, which is supposed to discourage the practice of empty voting as well.

 v Takeover defences and other protective measures